Plumbers Near Me logo

 This is where a plumbing company can compete strongly against a simple product-only listing.
 Customers need to know who will check the valves, who will issue the required plumbing documentation, who will explain the controller, and who can help later with solar geyser repair if the system stops performing correctly.

-Is A 100 Litre Solar Geyser Conversion System The Right Size?
+When Is A 100 Litre Solar Geyser Suitable

 A 100 litre evacuated tube solar geyser conversion system is usually best suited to apartments, granny flats, garden cottages, small holiday units and low-demand homes.
 It is generally considered for 1 to 2 occupants, one bathroom, and homes where the normal pattern is mostly showers, basin use and light kitchen hot-water demand.
 The final recommendation should still consider roof orientation, collector position, municipal pressure, existing geyser condition, bath use and whether the household expects visitors or future growth.